replit/replit-py/docs/web_tutorial.rst

 .. _List of HTTP status codes - Wikipedia: https://en.wikipedia.org/wiki/List_of_HTTP_status_codes
 .. _RFC 2616: https://tools.ietf.org/html/rfc2616

-Building a website with repl.it
+Getting started with replit web
 -------------------------------

 Getting started with the replit web library is simple.
 It is based on top of the popular